-The accompanying Corrective Action Plan has been prepared as required by U.S. Office of Management and Budget Uniform Guidance.
-The names of the contact person responsible for corrective action, the planned corrective action, and the anticipated completion date for each federal award finding included in the current year's Schedule of Findings and Questioned Costs have been provided.
+The accompanying Summary Schedule of Prior Audit Findings has been prepared as required by U.S. Office of Management and Budget Uniform Guidance.
+The status for each finding included in the prior year audit's Schedule of Findings and Questioned Costs has been provided.